3 Real Budget Analyst Resume Examples That Worked in 2024

 5. Use a cover letter

-• This is your golden opportunity to expand on your qualifications by adding resume points that might not fit well on your resume.
-If you have a more complex story about how you used financial modeling and trend prediction to save your company from an expensive curveball, you’ll have more room to talk about it in a cover letter.
+• This is your golden opportunity to expand on your qualifications by listing any points that could not fit well on your resume.
+If you have a more complex story about how you used financial modeling and trend prediction to save your company from an expensive curveball, you’ll have more room to talk about it when you create a cover letter.

 Should I include my education?